-Continue reading to learn more about where progesterone is produced as well as the hormone's glands, receptors, and flow within the body.
+Continue reading to learn more about progesterone and the hormone's glands, receptors, and flow within the body.

 Why is Progesterone Produced?

-Progesterone is a vital hormone of the menstrual cycle and pregnancy.
+Progesterone is a vital hormone for the menstrual cycle and pregnancy.

 The hormone's major responsibility it to thicken the endometrial lining in preparation to nourish a fertilized egg during the menstrual cycle.

-Then, if conception occurs, progesterone helps establish the placenta; stimulates development of breast tissues; strengthens pelvic walls in preparation for giving birth; and more.
+Then, if conception occurs, progesterone helps establish the placenta; stimulates development of breast tissues; prevents lactation; and strengthens pelvic walls in preparation for giving birth.

-Even after reproductive years, progesterone will still be produced, but the hormone will acquire different roles in effort to maintain a healthy hormone balance.
+Even after reproductive years, progesterone will still be produced, but the hormone will acquire different roles in effort to maintain a healthy hormonal balance.

 Where is Progesterone Produced?

-In the follicular phase, the majority of progesterone is produced by the adrenal glands.
+In the follicular phase preceding ovulation, the majority of progesterone is produced by the adrenal glands.
 It is reported that the contribution of the ovaries to the blood plasma levels of progesterone is small during this phase of the menstrual cycle.

-However, after ovulation in the luteal phase, a large amount of progesterone is produced in the ovaries, coming from the corpus luteum.
+However, during the luteal phase following ovulation, a large amount of progesterone is produced in the ovaries, coming from the corpus luteum.

 If the egg is fertilized, progesterone production will transition to specialized cells of the placenta.
-In late pregnancy, it is believed that progesterone production consumes an amount of cholesterol equivalent to about 25% of the daily turnover in a healthy woman who is not pregnant.
+In late pregnancy, it is believed that the hormone's production consumes an amount of cholesterol equivalent to about 25% of the daily turnover in a healthy woman who is not pregnant.

 Once a woman enters perimenopause and begins to experience anovulatory cycles, lower levels of progesterone are produced in the ovaries with more being produced in other organs, such as the adrenal glands.